MartinezIsaias/CIS-320-Project/README.md

 information systems project.
 Project will be a community- based activity for a not-for-profit (NSF) client from the Louisville community and will result in a completed systems design specification plan for that NSF client.
-This plan includes all the design elements described in the earlier part of this course description and will be handed off to a subsequent class for final execution and deployment in client site.
-This course develops team skills, written and oral communication skills.</p>
+This project develops team skills, written and oral communication skills.</p>